 Lack of a proper New Year’s break

-During December of 2021, there was a lot of chatter about end-of-year burnout (so much so, we wrote a whole article on how to tackle it).
+In December of 2021, there was a lot of chatter about end-of-year burnout.
 While there are a few ways to get through this unpleasant phenomenon, there’s one big antidote; getting some quality rest time over the New Year’s break.

 Very few of us, however, were given this opportunity last year.
 Omicron grinched its way through Christmas and New Year, cancelling highly-anticipated plans and gatherings.
 Many people spent the holidays back in isolation, without a chance to properly disconnect from the working year.